Business Migrant - Innovator Visa

 - passing an approved English language test with at least CEFR level B2 in reading, writing, speaking and listening

-- having an academic qualification that was taught in English and is recognised by UK NARIC as being equivalent to a UK bachelor’s degree, master’s degree or PhD
+- having an academic qualification that was taught in English and is recognised by ECCTIS as being equivalent to a UK bachelor’s degree, master’s degree or PhD

 You do not need to prove your knowledge of English if you’ve already proved it to be level B2 or above in an earlier successful application.